gmc-code/PC-algorithms/docs/pseudocode/selection.rst

 .. admonition:: Tasks

    #.
 Using python code, add the variables ``teamA`` and ``teamB`` and make up team names for them.
 Modify the code to print the team name instead of 'A' or 'B'.
-Hint: To join text use a plus symbol. e.g (myteam + " my text")
+Hint: To join text use a plus symbol. e.g (my_team + " my text")
    #.
 Using pseudocode, modify the code to include the changes in Q1, and to print the winning margins.
 Use ``str(number)`` to convert numbers to text for joining with other text. e.g "The Chiefs won by 3."

    .. dropdown::